-- If the vegetation to be cleared is adjacent to vegetation that is not to be disturbed then delineate an exclusion zone around the vegetation that is not to be disturbed using fencing, flags, rope and 'no-go zone' signage.
-Proceed to the next step - Check the vegetation that is to be cleared for hollows, rocky areas, or fauna habitat.
-If hollows, rocky areas, or fauna habitat are present refer to the hollow bearing tree/habitat removal procedure in Section 7.4.4.
-Proceed to the next step - If sufficient, prune the minimal amount of branches and foliage instead of clearing it.
+- Where opportunity exists, utilise smaller more precise plant and equipment during vegetation clearing and removal to reduce likelihood of collateral damage to retained vegetation. - If the vegetation to be cleared is adjacent to vegetation that is not to be disturbed then delineate an exclusion zone around the vegetation that is to be retained using fencing, flags, rope and 'no-go zone' signage. - In the context of vegetation clearance in riparian zones: ensure there is a vegetation buffer zone in place. - Check the vegetation to be cleared for hollows, rocky areas, or fauna habitat.
+If hollows, rocky areas, or fauna habitat are present refer to the hollow bearing tree/habitat removal procedure in Section 7.4.4. - If sufficient, prune the minimal amount of branches and foliage instead of clearing it.
 Proceed to the next step if pruning is not sufficient and the clearing of vegetation needs to occur - Clear the vegetation and move it to an approved area.